liangzheng816/OfficeDocs-SharePoint/migration/mm-with-cba.md

 Go to the **Certificates & secrets** page and select the **Certificates** tab.

-- Upload the public key of your X.509 certificate that is issued by the Enterprise Public Key Infrastructure (PKI).
+- Upload the public key of your X.509 certificate issued by the Enterprise Public Key Infrastructure (PKI).
 - Copy the value in 'Thumbprint' for future use.

 ## Grant destination site access permission